 A number of \$1,000 entrance bursaries are available to new students.
-Candidates must be registered as a new student with a minimum 60 per cent course load in year one of the Bachelor of Naturopathy program; must demonstrate financial need by qualifying for government financial aid and must submit one paragraph outlining why they feel they are a good candidate for an entrance bursary and how this bursary will assist them.
-Winners from the January class will be notified in December.
+Candidates must be registered as a new student with a minimum 60 per cent course load in year one of the Bachelor of Naturopathy program; must demonstrate financial need by qualifying for government financial aid and must submit one paragraph outlining why they feel they are a good candidate for an entrance bursary and how this bursary will assist them..
 The funds will be applied directly towards the student account.
 The number of awards available is dependent on the amount of money collected from donors.